allinadaysdecay/sprajagopal.github.io/_posts/2014-01-31-learn-curve-prog-lang.md

 I'm going on and on about how easy it is but I can sense your wariness.
 I'm not a big talker.
 Okay, a little bit.
 Mostly, I am as good as my talk.
 If I had to convince you, I'll say that, I've used MATLAB, Python and C++ for a variety of research purposes.
 I'm a mechanical engineer and I haven't had classes in any of these languages.
 I'm simply trying to convince you that classes are not necessary to hack your way <i>efficiently</i> through a small part of your research project. </p>

 <p>
 Go on.
-Look through my MathWorks page before you come back to this post. </p>
+Look through <a href="http://www.mathworks.in/matlabcentral/fileexchange/authors/319814">my MathWorks page</a> before you come back to this post. </p>

 <p> Alright, now that you are convinced (if you are), let's get back to learning languages. </p>